Andy4495/LED744511/README.md

 This method is only available in the LED744511_Serial object, and only has an effect if the CLR pin was defined in the constructor.

     void setDP(int ms, int ls);
-This method sets the most signifcant (ms) and least significant (ls) decimal point stored values when using the LED744511_Serial object type (the values default to zero when an instance is created).
+This method sets the most significant (ms) and least significant (ls) decimal point stored values when using the LED744511_Serial object type (the values default to zero when an instance is created).
 This command does not change the decimal point control signals itself.
 You must follow this with a `writeBCD()` to actually change the decimal point signal levels.

 References